-- We have an open-door policy, please approach any member of the staff if you have an urgent query or concern - Website - Parent mail is used to inform of special dates, events and reminders - Curriculum overview of learning at the beginning of each half term (emailed and available to view on the website) - Sway Newsletter at the end of each half term (emailed and accessible via the website and Facebook page - Half termly coffee mornings
+- We have an open-door policy, please approach any member of the staff if you have an urgent query or concern - School website for all documents, policies, etc. - My Child at School (MCAS) is used to inform of special dates, events and reminders - Curriculum overview of learning details as part of the weekly SWAY updates. - Regular coffee mornings